lpierson23/ASL-Sign-Recognition/README.md

 I had some problems adding a copy of the code to the repo.
 If the file doesn't work, please use this link https://colab.research.google.com/drive/13rJ_OMREkkH8hDy5aMXzhcVaz6_U7KbQ?usp=sharing

+My Final Presentation Video was too large to upload, so a link to the file in google can be found titled "CV Final Presentation"